 Information in the Cadfil text window will inform file is being used.

-An example of such a CSV/XLS file viewed in Excel is show below.
+An example of such a CSV/XSLX file viewed in Excel is show below.